Taonga pūoro: Pōrutu

 The pōrutu is a long version of the kōauau, usually measuring from 38 to 57 cm long.
 The playing quality differs depending on the material it is made from.
 New Zealand native hardwoods such as mānuka, mataī, or black maire are suitable for clean resonating effects.
 Like the pūtorino, it has two voices, the male (trumpet) and female (flute).
 The female voice can produce up to five harmonics depending on the bore.

 Trumpets

 Pūkaea

 The Pūkaea is a traditional Maori trumpet made of wood.
 There are several differing designs and lengths within the Pūkaea genre.
 Pūkaea were used to announce relay signals at times of conflict and were also used to announce the rituals associated with the planting of kumara (sweet potato) and other crops.
 The function of this instrument is to herald spiritual pathways.
 As a war trumpet they were used in announcing an oncoming war-party and were dedicated to Tumatauenga (god of war).
 In the announcement of harvest they were dedicated to Rongomatane (God of agriculture, arts and peace).
 Today they can be heard heralding the visitors onto the marae or at the opening and closing of important ceremonies.

 Pūtātara

-The pūtātara is a traditional Maori conch shell trumpet, which had a variety of roles from signaling to ceremonial and ritual use.
+The pūtātara is a traditional Maori conch shell trumpet, which had a variety of roles from signalling to ceremonial and ritual use.